DOUBLE GENEALOGY: The ADOPTION WITNESS. Update 1, Addenda 3-5

 And newly this, from New Jersey Births and Christenings 1660 -1980:

 Mary Jane Keely – born 13 Apr 1885 – was christened April 30 at Immaculate Conception Roman Catholic – at Montclair, Essex, New Jersey, on April 30.
 Mother: Jane Carroll.
 Father: James Keely.
-Yes, note James.
-Note also: Mary “J” was used in Scotland’s Census 1891.
+[It did say James, an anamoly.]
+[Note also: Mary “J” was used in Scotland’s Census 1891.]

 Newly this too; since Montclair was specified in the newly found record above:

 A John Kealy was found in the 1880 Census of Montclair.4 He was a coachman, born 1861, Ireland.
-Of course, that is anecdotal and disconnected from the rest of his life.
+[Of course, this is anecdotal and disconnected from the rest of his life.
 Plus, he was a boarder.]

 Kelley, Kelly, Kealy, Keley and Keely.
 Carroll, Carrol, and Carl.
 Name variants and phonetic spellings, same or different people, who knows?
 So much evidence to digest, all circumstantial.